MR

 Whole Life Insurance

-Whole life insurance offers guaranteed death benefits and level premiums.
-The death benefit and premiums stay the same throughout your lifetime.
+Whole life insurance is characterized by guaranteed death benefits and consistent premiums.
+The death benefit and premiums remain unchanged throughout your lifetime, providing high predictability.

 Variable Life Insurance

-Variable life insurance offers flexible premiums and flexible death benefits.
-It provides more investment options.
-You get to decide how your cash value is invested, so the cash value doesn’t grow at a guaranteed rate.
+Variable life insurance offers flexible premiums and death benefits.
+It provides a broader array of investment options, granting you the authority to determine how your cash value is invested.
+Consequently, the cash value doesn’t grow at a fixed rate, and its performance is linked to your investment choices.

-The policy’s cash value is not guaranteed and will fluctuate according to your investment performance.
-You can allocate your premiums to another separate account and use it to invest in stocks, bonds, or whatever you choose.
+The cash value in this type of policy is not guaranteed and will fluctuate based on your investment performance.
+You can allocate your premiums to a separate account and invest in stocks, bonds, or other options of your choosing.

-Your insurer will debit your cash value account to pay your premiums.
-Your policy remains active as long as there is enough cash value to cover your monthly premiums.
-You will be asked to pay your premiums if your cash value is too low; otherwise, your policy will lapse.
+Your insurer deducts your premium payments from your cash value account, ensuring your policy remains active as long as there is enough cash value to cover your monthly premiums.
+If your cash value falls too low, you’ll be required to make premium payments; otherwise, your policy may lapse.

 Universal Life Insurance